icedterminal/ffmpeg-installer/README.md

 - _release full_ - built from latest release branch with a large set of libraries
 - _release essentials_ - built from latest release branch with commonly-used libraries

 This repo houses installers for *release full* and *release essentials*.
 I make an effort to keep it updated by checking every 30 days.
 If there is no updated build, there is no update here.
 Updates can be as needed (security, critical bugs).
-If you need more frequent updating, please use gyan's git `.7z` archives.

 Why use an installer?